codechangers/codecontest.org/_docs/tutorials/runHero.md

+﻿---
-﻿# Run Hero
+title: Run Hero
+subtitle: Learn how to make a super cool enemy avoider game.
+tags: [customize]
+author: jason
+---

 ## 1. Follow the build your game tutorial

-To start, follow the build your game tutorial video from the tutorials tab on the website.
-You should now have a movable character, and be able to have multiple players join your server.

-If you want to change the size of your character you can do this in the `addCharacters` function by adding another parameter. ie. `addCharacters(players, .5)`, the lower the number the smaller your character will be. .5 would be half size.
-2 would be twice as big.
+{% include blocks/gettingStarted.md %}
 ## 2. Add the background
 Next, we’ll get the background set up and our game boundaries.First, make sure that you have the image that you want for your background added to your assets folder.
-Next, let’s use the `drawBackground` method to create our game background.
-To do this we’ll go into our `game.js` file and into our `preload` function and add our background image that we want to use.
-We do this by writing a `loadImage` function like this, but with your image and the name you want to give it.
+Next, let’s use the `drawBackground` _method_ to create our game background.
+To do this we’ll go into our `game.js` file and into our `preload` _function_ and add our background image that we want to use.
+We do this by writing a `loadImage` _function_ like this, but with your image and the name you want to give it.

 ```javascript
 g.loadImage('grass', 'grass.png');
 ```

-After that we stay in the `game.js` file and write a `drawBackground` function in our `create` function, which will look like this:
+After that we stay in the `game.js` file and write a `drawBackground` _function_ in our `create` _function_, which will look like this:

 ```javascript
 g.drawBackground( 'ground', 1, 500, 2000 );